West Virginia Drug Addiction

 Methamphetamine is Not the Only Drug Problem

-Like many of the Eastern states, West Virginia sees problems with marijuana cultivation and consumption and diversion and abuse of pharmaceutical drugs oxycodone, hydrocodone, methadone and Xanax (alprazolam).
+Like many of the Eastern states, West Virginia sees problems with marijuana cultivation and consumption, as well as diversion and abuse of pharmaceutical drugs oxycodone, hydrocodone, methadone and Xanax (alprazolam).
 There is some cocaine in both its powder and crack cocaine forms, and heroin.
-Very often, it's inner cities that suffer from crack cocaine.
+Very often, it’s inner cities that suffer from crack cocaine.
 In West Virginia, rural areas are the hardest hit by both crack use and the violence that accompanies it.
 Most heroin use is seen in the northern and central part of the state.

 Addiction Plagues Eight Percent of Population

 Of citizens 12 and older, 120,000 or eight percent state that they are dependent on or abusing alcohol or illicit drugs.
 Only about seven thousand people found treatment within the state for their problems with drugs or alcohol.
 Thus well over a hundred thousand people were without drug rehab or alcohol abuse treatment help for their addictions.

 The only outcomes of addiction are sobriety, prison or death.
 Those who don’t find an effective drug recovery facility either achieve sobriety on their own or face serious consequences.